vighnesh9388/ETS-interactive-route-plotter/README.md

 - **Python 3**: Primary programming language.
 - **graphics.py**: Library for creating GUI elements.
 - **Pickle**: For object serialization and persistence.

-  Other topics and functions implemented in the program:

 - Text/mutability
 - File input
 - Lists